in , ,

 1. Three Cliffs Bay

 Waw!
-If you haven’t already been to Three Cliffs Bay, on the South Coast of the Gower Peninsula now is your time to get booking a trip.
+If you haven’t already been to Three Cliffs Bay, on the South Coast of the Gower Peninsula now is your time to book a trip.
 I’ll even let you stop reading this for the time being but only on the condition that you go book!

-Ok, so now that’s all booked and your looking forward to your venture, let me tell you a little more about it.
-It’s a magnificent part of The Gower Peninsula that provides you with spectacular scenery, great camping spots, a castle steeped with history to visit and you will also come across the Pennard Pill which is a stream that flows into the sea through the middle of the bay, this is the pawfect place to splash around and get muddy!
+Ok, so now that’s all booked and your looking forward to your venture, let me tell you more.
+It’s a magnificent part of The Gower Peninsula that provides you with spectacular scenery, great camping spots, a castle steeped with history to visit.
+You will also come across the Pennard Pill which is a stream that flows into the sea through the middle of the bay.
+This is the pawfect place to splash around and get muddy!

 What I love most about Three Cliffs is that there are no restrictions, they want us to play for 365 days a year!
 I’ll BARK to that!